Fannie and Freddie: GSE reformers keep their options open

 |total Federal funding for Fannie and Freddie to date|

-Freddie Mac is under investigation by the SEC (for a second time) over its disclosures to investors, the firms chief financial officer committed suicide in 2009 and its chief operating officer resigned last month. "[The GSE crisis] was an accident waiting to happen," Dimon said last October.
+The firms have soaked up more than $150 billion in federal aid so far and have been deserted by their senior management.
+Freddie Mac is under investigation by the SEC (for a second time) over its disclosures to investors, the firm’s chief financial officer committed suicide in 2009 and its chief operating officer resigned last month. "[The GSE crisis] was an accident waiting to happen," Dimon said last October.
 "We all knew about it, we all worried about it, no one did anything about it."

 "Doing something" about Fannie and Freddie is now a priority, and the Obama administration finally came out with its delayed recommendations for GSE and housing finance on February 11.